xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

     - "/katalon-studio/docs/database-settings/"
 description:
 ---

-> From v8.0 onwards, MySQL is removed from Katalon Studio built-in function.
-To continue using it, read [here](https://docs.katalon.com/katalon-studio/tutorials/how-to-implement-ddt-mysql.html).
+> From v8.0 onwards, MySQL's JDBC Driver is removed from Katalon Studio's built-in libraries.
+To continue using it, follow [this guide](https://docs.katalon.com/katalon-studio/tutorials/how-to-implement-ddt-mysql.html).

 This document gives you information on which database can be used for Data-driven testing and how to set up the database connection in Katalon Studio.